Animals

 Near ThreatenedNATURAL HABITAT

-Goffin cockatoos live in the Tenimber Islands of Indonesia.DIET
+Goffin's cockatoos live in the Tenimber Islands of Indonesia.DIET

-IN THE WILD – Seeds, nuts
+IN THE WILD – Seeds and nuts

-• Are social and friendly
+• Goffin's cockatoos are social and friendly.

-• Deforestation and bird trade affect its population -
+• Deforestation and bird trade affect its population. -

 Golden Lion Tamarin